yunpeng1234/tp/docs/DeveloperGuide.md

    2. Test case: `view 1`<br>
       Expected: First applicant's details are displayed.
 Details of the applicant is shown in the status message.
 Timestamp in the status bar is updated.
    3. Test case: `view 0`<br>
-      Expected: No applicant detail is displayed.
+      Expected: No applicant detail displayed.
 Error details shown in the status message.
 Status bar remains the same.
    4. Other incorrect view commands to try: `view`, `view x`. `...`(where x is larger than the list or a non-positive number)<br>
       Expected: Similar to previous.
 2. _{ more test cases …​ }_